Acizza/dotfiles/README.md

 # Dependencies

-If you do want to try this configuration out for whatever reason, the dependencies required are as follows:
+If you'd like to try out this configuration, the dependencies required are as follows:

 **Lua:**
 * `luafilesystem`